jigx-com/jigx-docs/docs/Understanding the basics/Jigx icons.md

 ### Icon assets in solutions

 All icons used throughout a solution are automatically added to the **icon.jigx** file under the **assets** folder.
-This improves performance of the app and ensures that all icons are available when the mobile device is offline and the app is in use.&#x20;
+This improves performance of the app and ensures that all icons are available when the mobile device is offline and the app is in use.

 The following applies to the asset list:

 - Each icon change detection automatically causes an update in the list in the icon.jigx file.
 - All icons from all jig files are added to the list, expect icons referenced or listed within datasources e.g., `=@ctx.datasources.ds.icon`.
-You can manually add these icons to the asset list in the icon.jigx file.&#x20;
+You can manually add these icons to the asset list in the icon.jigx file.
 - Icons are added to the icon asset list automatically or you can manually add icons to the list.
   - Automatically generated icons are indicated by a comment `# auto-generated` after the icon name in the list.
   - Manually added icons do not have the comment added